-- Your name, address and other information about where they can contact you. - Your date of birth or medical record number. - The type of information you want to amend (such as lab results). - A description of the information that you believe is inaccurate or incomplete. - The information that you want them to add to your record. - The reason why you want the information added.
+- Your name, address and other information about where you can be contacted. - Your date of birth or medical record number. - The type of information you want to amend. - A description of the information that you believe is inaccurate or incomplete. - The information that you want them to add to your record. - The reason why you want the information added.